[skip navigation]

 The letter "a" following a level value indicates substantial autoionization broadening.
 The decision whether to add this notation after a particular level was more qualitative than quantitative, and no consistent criteria were used for different spectra.
 Levels given with an "a" for a particular spectrum may have autoionization rates varying by several orders of magnitude.
 No indication of observed autoionization broadening was given for many spectra.
 In no case should a level lying above the principal ionization energy but given without an "a" be assumed to have a small autoionization rate.

-Landé g: Experimental Magnetic Landé g Factor
+Go to top of page Landé g: Experimental Magnetic Landé g Factor

 These (dimensionless) magnetic splitting factors are usually obtained from measurements of weak-field Zeeman patterns.
 The relation between the uncertainty and the number of decimal places given differs according to the observer and the particular value; the range covered by this relation is similar to that for the level values (see above).
 More specific comments are made on the g values for some spectra.